ppy/osu-wiki/news/2022-07-21-osu-philippines-conquest-ph-2022.md

 ## Booth Activties

 Aside from the tournament, other activities will also be held at the booth, such as a player hub for fellow community members to meet up.
-A free play area with devices running osu!lazer will also be open for those both new and familiar with osu! to try out. osu!lazer will be preloaded with tracks from the [featured artists](https://osu.ppy.sh/beatmaps/artists).
+A free play area with devices running osu!(lazer) will also be open for those both new and familiar with osu! to try out.

-For our international audience or those who couldn't attend the convention, you can stay in the loop by watching the stream at the [osu!
+For those who can't attend the convention but are interested in following along, you can stay in the loop by watching live-streamed content at the [osu!
 Philippines Twitch channel](https://twitch.tv/osuliveph).

 See you on-stream and in-person!